Z4Zulu/QOL_Tools/TMUX.md

 # Next, create a .tmux.conf file in the home directory

 `touch .tmux.conf`

----
-#The config file should have the following contents:
+# The config file should have the following contents:
 # Change the prefix key to C-a
 set -g prefix C-a
 unbind C-b